camper2000/Udacity_Project1/README.md

 ## Project 1
 ### Stack Overflow Data 2019 Survey
 ### Dataset
-There was a online survey on Stack Overflow in Year 2019.
-It is about the coder's work and education, tech culture, stack overflow usage, etc. We take the dataset to conduct this project.
+There was a online survey for developers on Stack Overflow in Year 2019.
+It is about the developer's work and education, tech culture, stack overflow usage, etc. We take the dataset to conduct this project.

 ### Factors that influence on work and life
 #### Which factors affect salary?
-Which factors have impact on career satisfaction?
+#### Which factors have impact on career satisfaction?
-Which factors influence the expectation of life in next generation?
+#### Which factors influence the expectation of life in next generation?

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Data preparation and Model